-Sixth Form pupils join a tutor group made up of other Sixth Form pupils.
+Sixth Form pupils join a tutor group made up of both Year 12 and Year 13 pupils.
 This is to ensure that our pupil body can support each other, provide guidance and establish long-term friendships.

-A tutor will also monitor their progress within and outside the classroom and ensure that they supported with any challenges or problems they may face.
+A tutor will also monitor their progress within and outside the classroom and ensure that they are supported in any challenges or problems they may face.
 Our tutors offer one-to-one support and have an in-depth knowledge of pupils' interests, aspirations and individual strengths.